johnmcfarlane/papers/c++/contractual-disappointment.md

 * A _bug_ is the violation of a C++ API Contract or the ISO C++ Standard.
 * An _error_, is when an interface couldn’t do what it advertised.

-Note: a third category, _abstract machine corruption_ is identified by P0709R4, which includes heap exhaustion and stack overflow.
+A third category, _abstract machine corruption_, is identified by P0709R4, which includes heap exhaustion and stack overflow.
-But it relates less to contracts involving C++ program developers.
+These are special cases of disappointment which may be caused by bugs, e.g. memory leaks and infinite recursion respectively.
+Alternatively, they may be errors, e.g. a program executed on a system with inadequate resources.

 There is one time when the bug versus error distinction breaks down.
 That is when considering the Test User Contract.